 |Workflows to use data to track patient care and monitor clinician practices…||…have not been developed.||…are in development, but not established.||…are established, but aren’t consistently implemented.||…are established and consistently implemented.
 Responsibilities are assigned and protected time is available to complete assigned responsibilities.|

 Tracking & Monitoring Patient Care resources

-Approaches to identifying patients on chronic opioids: Suggested approaches to try when first attempting to identify your patients on chronic opioid therapy.
+Approaches to identifying patients: Suggested approaches to try when first attempting to identify your patients on long-term opioid therapy.

-Purposes of tracking & monitoring: An outline of the key uses of data in tracking & monitoring patients on chronic opioid therapy to use when planning your approach.
+Purposes of tracking & monitoring: An outline of the key uses of data in tracking & monitoring patients on long-term opioid therapy to use when planning your approach.

 Data to consider tracking: A list of variables to consider tracking and monitoring for care planning and measuring success.

 Tracking & Monitoring example spreadsheet: An Excel spreadsheet a clinic can adapt to track and monitor key measures overall and by provider if they are unable to easily pull reports from their EMR.

 List of opioid names: A list of opioids to use in identifying patients on long-term opioid therapy.

 List of sedative names: A list of sedatives to use in identifying patients on concurrent sedatives and opioids.